 • Hosted Community Safety and Fair Treatment Forums with the NYPD, the Mayor’s Community Affairs Unit, NYC Commission on Human Rights, Department of Health and Mental Hygiene, and the Department of Education to discuss public safety concerns on the streets and in our schools, anti-discrimination protections under the law, and information on accessing city services.

-• Developed a cultural sensitivity workshop with community leaders and the Islamic Center at NYU called “Understanding Islam” to help City employees and public and private employers across the city better understand the Islamic faith and to dispel common myths.
+• Developed a cultural sensitivity workshop with community leaders and the Islamic Center at NYU called “Understanding Muslim Experiences and Combating Islamophobia” to help City employees and public and private employers across the city better understand the Islamic faith and to dispel common myths.
 The NYC Commission on Human Rights launched a pilot workshop in October 2016, and workshops are ongoing today.

 • Increased public outreach and awareness efforts on religious protections under the NYC Human Rights Law, including issuing a new multilingual fact sheet explaining protections against religious discrimination with a focus on Muslim communities and a new multilingual brochure on religious protections under NYC Human Rights Law with practical examples to identify discrimination in the workplace, housing, and public accommodations.